apache/doris/docs/en/community/design/doris_storage_optimization.md

 ```
 message ColumnPB {
     required int32 unique_id = 1;   // The column id is used here, and the column name is not used
     optional string name = 2;   // Column name, when name equals __DORIS_DELETE_SIGN__, this column is a hidden delete column
     required string type = 3;   // Column type
     optional bool is_key = 4;   // Whether column is a primary key column
     optional string aggregation = 5;    // Aggregate type
-    optional bool is_nullable = 6;      // Whether column is allowed to assgin null
+    optional bool is_nullable = 6;      // Whether column is allowed to assign null
-    optional bytes default_value = 7;   // Defalut value
+    optional bytes default_value = 7;   // Default value
     optional int32 precision = 8;       // Precision of column
     optional int32 frac = 9;
     optional int32 length = 10;         // Length of column